Master's Thesis Formatting GuidelinesMaster's Thesis Formatting Guidelines (PDF)

 - After your defense, collect your thesis committee approval signatures.
 Consult with your thesis committee about what option of electronic access you would like to select for your thesis.

-- If you and your committee agree to place a restriction on your thesis for patent or security reasons, you must indicate this restriction on your Master’s Thesis Approval Form.
+- If you and your committee agree to place a restriction on your thesis for patent or security reasons, you must indicate this restriction on your Master's Culminating Experience Approval.